 (Tagore, Rabindranath.
 “VI.”
 Fruit-Gathering.)

-When you pursue what matters to you, the end result may or may not be what you desire but it will leave you a better, stronger, wiser, happier person.
+When you pursue what matters to you, the end result may or may not be what you desire, but it will leave you a better, stronger, wiser and happier person.
 You will not feel lost, you will not feel tired, there will be no anxiety.
 In the words of Ralph Waldo Emerson, “Do not go where the path may lead, go instead where there is no path and leave a trail.”